-In this section we will review some new insight that has been obtained using our method (see also Oganov and Glass 2006).
-All structure predictions described here were performed within the generalized gradient approximation (GGA; Perdew et al. 1996) and the PAW method (Blöchl 1994; Kresse and Joubert 1999), using VASP code (Kresse and Furthmüller 1996) for local optimization and total energy calculations.
+In this section we will review some new insight that has been obtained using our method (see also Oganov and Glass, 2006).
+All structure predictions described here were performed within the generalized gradient approximation (GGA (Perdew et al., 1996)) and the PAW method (Blöchl, 1994; Kresse and Joubert, 1999), using VASP code (Kresse and Furthmüller, 1996) for local optimization and total energy calculations.
 The predicted structures correspond to the global minimum of the approximate free energy surface.
 For systems where the chosen level of approximation (GGA in cases considered below) is adequate, this corresponds to the experimentally observed structure.
 Where this is not the case, results of global optimization are invaluable for appraising the accuracy of the approximations.

-CaCO3 polymorphs

-High-pressure behavior of carbonates is very important for the global geochemical carbon cycle, as high-pressure carbonates of Mg and Ca are expected to contain most of the Earth's oxidized carbon (Shcheka et al. 2006).
-For CaCO3, there is a well-known transition from calcite to aragonite at ~2 GPa, followed by a transition to a post-aragonite phase at ~40 GPa (Ono et al. 2005b), the structure of which was solved (Oganov et al. 2006) using USPEX, and the predicted structure matched the experimental X-ray diffraction pattern well.
-Furthermore, Oganov et al. (2006) have predicted that above 137 GPa a new phase, with space group C2221 and containing chains of carbonate tetrahedra, becomes stable.
-Recently this prediction was verified by experiments (Ono et al. 2007) at pressures above 130 GPa.
-We note that both postaragonite and the $C222_1$ structure (Fig. 11) belong to new structure types and could not have been found by analogy with any known structures.
+CaCO3 polymorphs.
+High-pressure behavior of carbonates is very important for the global geochemical carbon cycle, as high-pressure carbonates of Mg and Ca are expected to contain most of the Earth's oxidized carbon.
+For CaCO3, there is a well-known transition from calcite to aragonite at ~2 GPa, followed by a transition to a post-aragonite phase at ~40 GPa (Ono et al., 2005), the structure of which was solved (Oganov et al., 2006) using USPEX, and the predicted structure matched the experimental x-ray diffraction pattern well.
+Furthermore, we have predicted (Oganov et al., 2006) that above 137 GPa a new phase, with space group C2221 and containing chains of carbonate tetrahedra, becomes stable.
+Recently this prediction was verified by experiments (Ono et al., 2007) at pressures above 130 GPa.
+We note that both post-aragonite and the C2221 structure (Figure 11) belong to new structure types and it would not be possible to find them by analogy with any known structures.

 The presence of tetrahedral carbonate-ions at very high pressures invites an analogy with silicates, but the analogy is limited.
-In silicates, the intertetrahedral angle Si-O-Si is extremely flexible (Lasaga and Gibbs 1987), which is one of the reasons for the enormous diversity of silicate structure types.
-Figure 12 shows the variation of the energy as a function of the Si-O-Si angle in the model $H_6Si_2O_7$ molecule - method borrowed from Lasaga and Gibbs
+In silicates, the intertetrahedral angle Si-O-Si is extremely flexible (Lasaga and Gibbs, 1987), which is one of the reasons for the enormous diversity of silicate structure types.
+Figure 12 shows the variation of the energy as a function of the Si-O-Si angle in the model H6Si2O6 molecule - method borrowed from (Lasaga and Gibbs, 1987).
+One can see only a shallow minimum at $\angle$ (Si - O - Si) = 135°, but a deep minimum at $\angle$ (C - O - C) = 124° with steep energy variations for H6C2O7 (Figure 12).
+This suggests a much more limited structural variety of metacarbonates, compared to silicates.
+In both CaCO3 and CO2 the $\angle$ (C - O - C) angles are close to 124° in a wide pressure range.

 Figure 11.
-CaCO3 at high pressure. a) structure of post-aragonite phase, b) C2221 phase.
+CaCO3 at high pressure. (a) structure of post-aragonite phase, (b) C2221 phase.

 Figure 12.
-Energy variation as a function of the T-O-T angle (dashed line - T = Si, dotted line - T = C).
+Energy variation as a function of the T-O-T angle (red dashed line - T = Si, black dotted line - T = C).
 Calculations were performed on $H_6T_2O_7$ molecules; at each angle all T-O distances and O-T-O valence angles were optimized.
-Optimum angle C-O-C=124°, Si-O-Si=135°.
-These calculations were performed with SIESTA code (Soler et al. 2002) using the GGA functional (Perdew et al. 1996), norm-conserving pseudopotentials and a double- ζ basis set with a single polarization function for each atom.
+Optimum angle C-O-C = 124°, Si-O-Si = 135°.
+These calculations were performed with SIESTA code (Soler et al., 2002) using the GGA functional (Perdew et al., 1996), norm-conserving pseudopotentials and a double- $\zeta$ basis set with a single polarization function for each atom.